drinnster/CivilizationExplorer/README.md

 ## Description

-Civilization Explorer is an interactive repository of ancient civilizations, spanning from prehistoric eras to the rise and fall of great empires.
+The Historical Timeline is an interactive repository of ancient civilizations, spanning from prehistoric eras to the rise and fall of great empires.
 The project includes:

 - **Ancient Civilizations**: From the Paleolithic to the rise of complex societies like Sumer and Ancient Egypt.
 - **Key Structures**: A catalog of significant architectural feats such as the pyramids, temples, and early cities.